 - A summary of your particular research interest(s)

-The application email will only be sent to the respective moderator to help them assess your interest and relevance to the list, and will not be made public (you will be asked to introduce yourself to the list in a second step).
+The application email will only be sent to the moderators in order to help them assess your interest and relevance to the list.
+It will not be made public (you will be asked to introduce yourself to the list in a second step).

 Please do not attach any documents to the message.
 Applicants are encouraged to include a link to their institutional biography.
 If you are not using your official email address please make sure to provide additional information and a personal note to help us ascertain your identity.
 If the moderator cannot be reasonably sure of the identity of the applicant and their relevance for the Research Advisory Group, they will turn down the application.